nordic-institute/X-Road-development/WORKFLOW.md

 ## 12 Submitting and accepting work

 12.1 Upon completion of feature development, Vendor submits a pull request to `X-Road/develop`.
-Prior to submitting the request Vendor must fetch the most recent updates from `X-Road/develop` and integrate into Vendor's branch (solve conflicts, if any) (see also previous item).
+Prior to submitting the request Vendor must fetch the most recent updates from `X-Road/develop` and integrate into Vendor's branch (solve conflicts, if any).
 In practise when integration is due a `release` branch is forked out of `develop` in the Vendor's fork.
 In the `release` branch the code is developed and tested until it is ready to be taken forward.
 Once the code is ready a pull request is made from the fork's `release` branch to the `X-Road/develop` branch as described in the [Github documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
 If defects are found in the pull request review they are fixed in the fork's `release` branch and the Github pull request updates automatically.
 When the pull request is eventually accepted to `X-Road/develop` the changes are synced back to fork's `develop` as described in the [Github documentation](https://help.github.com/articles/syncing-a-fork/).

 ![X-Road Integration](IMG/xroad-integration.png)